 Day 6: Kothe – Thagnak (4140m) 5-6hrs.
 B/L/D.

-From Kothe, the trail follows the river upward all the way to Thagnak, Is a small mountain place with few guest house, our stop for the night.
-Along the way you have amazing views of Mera Peak, Mera La Glacier as well as the surrounding majestic mountains.
-Small Sherpa village and you can have fun learning more about Sherpa culture here with traditional sherpa stew (soup)
+From Kothe, the trail follows the river upward all the way to Thagnak which is a small mountain place with few guest houses, our stop for the night.
+Along the way, you have amazing views of Mera Peak, Mera La Glacier as well as the surrounding majestic mountains.
+Small Sherpa village will provide you an opportunity of fun learning more about Sherpa culture here with traditional sherpa stew (soup)

 Day 7: Rest day for acclimatization.
 B/L/D.

-A rest morning, you dont need to pack your things again, today is for letting your bodies rest and acclimatize.
+Today is a rest morning; you don’t need to pack your things again.
+Today is for letting your body rest and acclimatize.
 If you are feeling good and like to get active in the himalayas, you could go for an acclimatization walk, or explore the village with the scenic view of Himalayas.

 Day 8: Thagnak – Khare (4415m) 5-6hrs.
 B/L/D.

 Today’s trail is all going up to Kharka.
 You ascend for about 2 hours to Di Kharka and then you have a small steep climb, about 2 hours to Khare.
 To take your mind off the ascent, you have amazing views of Mera Peak, Kusum Kangaru and many more mountain ranges to the deep valley.
 A good day to enjoy being in the alpine zone and get a good rest at your overnight stop in Khare.